 Homemade Drain Cleaner Recipes

-See recipes for homemade drain cleaner using (mostly) natural ingredients, so you don't have to use those caustic commercial drain cleaners.
+Here are 4 recipes for homemade drain cleaner using (mostly) natural ingredients, for both clogs and odors, so you don't have to use caustic commercial drain cleaners.

 Some drain cleaners are used to deodorize drains which have started to develop a smell, and others are used to unclog a slow drain.